Internal Resource Pool-RN - Dialysis - East Hospital

 Staff Nurse - General Medicine/Hematology/9 West Rhodes

-The capital of Ohio, Columbus truly is at the center of things — rather literally.
+The capitol of Ohio, Columbus truly is at the center of things — rather literally.
 Nearly 48% of Americans live within 600 miles of this vibrant city.
 If you’re looking for nursing jobs in Columbus, Ohio, read on to explore what this destination can offer.

 More than 898,000 people live in Ohio’s capital.
 In order to take care of those residents, skilled professionals like you are called on to fill nursing jobs.
 Columbus, Ohio, has ample jobs for RNs, STNAs, and LPNs in many different facilities, whether you choose to work full time, part time, on contract, or per diem.